Junior Ranger Program:

 Calling All Scouts!

 Padre Island National Seashore is looking for Volunteer Scouts to do marine debris educational demonstrations at Malaquite Visitor Center.
 You can also participate in a beach clean-up and earn an Adopt-a-Beach patch.
 Hours of service will be applied towards the Scout Ranger or Girl Scout Ranger Resource Stewardship program.
 Five (5) hours of volunteer service will earn you a Resource Stewardship certificate and ten (10) hours will earn you an official NPS Resource Stewardship patch!
 We can also assist with coordinating a combined camping trip with your service project.
 Interested in the Resource Stewardship program for scouts?
-Contact our Volunteer Coordinator or call (361) 948-8068 for more information!
+Check out the Education and Service page for more information and for an activity tracking form.
+You can pick up free trash bags at the visitor center to start your service activity.

 National Park Service Kids Page: